Holy Smoke! A Cleric's (Templar's) Handbook

 The Warlord is great at granting extra attacks and damage, the Shaman gets lots of tactical tricks, and the Bard gets to multiclass a lot.
 What do clerics offer?

-Versatility: Clerics have some of widest variety of build options out there, from front line guy cutting orcs down with a big sword to the back line healer who never directly hurts an enemy.
+Versatility: Clerics have some of widest variety of build options out there, arguably more than any other class.
+From front line guy cutting orcs down with a big sword to the back line healer who never directly hurts an enemy.
 Your channel divinity and domain options further help to make sure no two clerics play quite the same.
 And almost every race is good for at least one build and you can sub for a controller, defender, or striker.

-You Hybrid Really Well: The versatility of the class makes clerics one of the best hybrid options in the game, to the point where some think almost all clerics should hybrid to get the best out the class and pick up features and powers of other strong classes.
+You Hybrid Really Well: Templar clerics keep their good AC and lose little by hybridding.
+Combined with the versatility of the class makes clerics one of the best hybrid options in the game, to the point where some charopers think almost all clerics should hybrid to get the best out the class and pick up features and powers of other strong classes.

 You Won't Miss Much: Many of the good cleric attack powers either do not require an attack roll or the major effects still happens on a miss.
 And many of the good weapon powers target a NAD instead of AC.